 - 4 Click the Gateway tab. - If you do not know your gateway's IP address, remove previously installed gateways. - If you have a gateway IP address, type it in the New gateway field and click Add. - 5 Click OK to save and close the TCP/IP Properties window. - 6 Click OK to close the Network window.
-Insert the Windows CD if prompted. - 7 Turn on your ZyXEL G-220 v2 and restart your computer when prompted.
+Insert the Windows CD if prompted. - 7 Restart your computer when prompted.